I tried building an LLM usage-based switching environment with NVIDIA LLM Router (Basics Edition)

 }'

-The model field in the response contains the actual routed destination (for example, nvidia/NVIDIA-Nemotron-3-Nano-30B-A3B-NVFP4 or anthropic/claude-opus-4-6). tolerance is a custom extension parameter that v3 adds to the OpenAI-compatible interface; if omitted, the default value is used.
+The model field in the response contains the actual routed destination (for example, nvidia/NVIDIA-Nemotron-3-Nano-30B-A3B-NVFP4 or anthropic/claude-opus-4-6). tolerance is a custom extension that v3 adds to the OpenAI-compatible API; if omitted, the default value is used.

-For coding agents like OpenAI SDK, LiteLLM, or OpenCode that use OpenAI-compatible clients, simply switching the BASE_URL to http://<DGX_SPARK_IP>:8202/v1 means your usual tools go through the routing service as-is.
-What's running inside the pool doesn't need to be a concern on the client side — the router handles the distribution behind the scenes, and that's the nice thing about being OpenAI-compatible.
+For coding agents that use OpenAI-compatible clients like the OpenAI SDK, LiteLLM, or OpenCode, simply switching the BASE_URL to http://<DGX_SPARK_IP>:8202/v1 means your usual tools will go through the routing service as-is.
+The nice thing about being OpenAI-compatible is that the client doesn't need to be aware of what's running inside the pool — the router handles the dispatching behind the scenes.

-One caveat: Claude Code sends requests in /v1/messages (Anthropic format), so pointing it directly at /v1/chat/completions won't connect.
-You'll need to insert an Anthropic-compatible shim (such as LiteLLM proxy's passthrough feature).
+One caveat: Claude Code sends requests to /v1/messages (Anthropic format), so pointing it directly at /v1/chat/completions won't work.
+You'll need to insert an Anthropic-compatible shim (such as LiteLLM proxy's passthrough feature) in between.

 Summary

-As model prices have risen, using different models for different purposes at organizational scale has become a realistic consideration.
-SaaS options like OpenRouter Auto / Fusion / Pareto are convenient, but when requirements include visibility into routing decision rationale, freezing the shortlist, mixing in on-premises models, and retraining on your own data, self-hosted NVIDIA LLM Router v3 becomes a candidate.
+As model costs have risen and using different models for different purposes has become a realistic consideration when scaling within an organization, SaaS options like OpenRouter Auto / Fusion / Pareto are convenient, but when requirements include visibility into routing decision rationale, freezing the shortlist, mixing in on-premises models, and retraining on your own data, self-hosted NVIDIA LLM Router v3 becomes a candidate.

-Running it on actual hardware, even with the default checkpoint, produced 75–87% cost reduction assuming Opus-exclusive users.
-Pushing tolerance = 0.20 and consolidating to local Nemotron achieves 100% — meaning you can create a configuration with $0 in cloud API payments.
-Since the cost-quality balance shifts smoothly with how you tune tolerance, being able to gradually push according to your organization's risk tolerance is what makes it practical from an implementation perspective.
+Running it on actual hardware, even with the default checkpoint alone, we saw 75–87% cost reduction assuming users exclusively on Opus.
+Pushing tolerance = 0.20 to consolidate onto local Nemotron gets you to 100%, meaning you can build a configuration where cloud API spending drops to $0.
+The fact that the balance between cost and quality shifts smoothly depending on how you set tolerance means you can advance incrementally in line with your organization's risk tolerance — which from an implementation perspective is what makes it practical.

-However, the default checkpoint has its limits, and its behavior is governed by an MLP trained on slot-order-based signals from a 9-model pool.
-Even if you add newer models (Claude Opus 4.8 / GPT-5.5 / Kimi K2.7 Code / DeepSeek V4 / Qwen 3.7 / GLM 5.2, etc.) to the pool, since they weren't present in the training signals, there's no guarantee the model that works best for your use case will be selected.
-To fundamentally solve this, the option of building your own checkpoint through the collecttrainevaluate training pipeline comes into play.
-At the scale of 500 questions, the estimate is $5–25 and half a day, so I think it's within the range of being recoverable within one month through monthly per-persona savings.
+That said, the default checkpoint has its limits: its behavior is governed by a pre-trained MLP based on slot order in a 9-model pool.
+Even if you add newer models (Claude Opus 4.8 / GPT-5.5 / Kimi K2.7 Code / DeepSeek V4 / Qwen 3.7 / GLM 5.2, etc.) to the pool, since those weren't in the training signal, there's no guarantee that the model best suited to your use case will be selected.
+To fundamentally address this, the option of creating your own checkpoint through the collecttrainevaluate training pipeline comes into play.
+At the 500-question scale, the estimate is $5–25 and half a day, so I think it's recoverable within a month from a persona's monthly savings.

-Also, as the README explicitly states: "Reference implementation only.
-For production deployment, please fork this repository" — v3 is meant to be used by forking it and adapting it to your own use case.
+Also, as the README explicitly states — "Reference implementation only.
+For production deployment, please fork this repository" — v3 is fundamentally meant to be forked and adapted to your own use case.
 During the verification for this article, I found several areas for improvement around the OpenAI-compatible endpoint, so in the follow-up Part 2, I'll apply minimal improvements to the serve code after forking, then move into the persona training section.

 https://dev.classmethod.jp/articles/dgx-spark-nvidia-llm-router-v3-training/